memphis-cs/skills-test-2019-fall/README.md

 ![A screen shot of a webpage with a form](./s04b_fig02.png)

-When a user enters and submits data (e.g., "`Hello, world!`") via the form, the response page should look like this (note what the parrot says as well as the emptied form):
+When a user enters and submits data (e.g., "`Polly want a cracker`") via the form, the response page should look like this (note what the parrot says as well as the emptied form):

 ![A screen shot of a webpage after form data has been submitted](./s04b_fig03.png)